-Operating revenues: From 2012 to 2013, operating revenues increased \$140,000, or 1.8%.
+Operating revenues: From 2013 to 2014, operating revenues increased \$41,000 or 0.5%.
+This increase is primarily due to increased parking revenue at the Municipal Lot and Gateway Garage offset by a decrease of expenditure recoveries related to a settlement payment that was received in 2013.
+From 2012 to 2013, operating revenues increased \$140,000 or 1.8%.
 This increase is primarily due to an increase in revenue from the Gateway East Garage.
-From 2011 to 2012, operating revenues decreased \$718,000, or 8.5%.
-This reduction is primarily due to the sale of the Gateway North Garage.
-The Gateway North Garage was owned by the Division for all of 2010 and was sold in October of 2011.

-Operating expenses: In 2013, operating expenses decreased \$106,000, or 2.0%.
+Operating expenses: In 2014, operating expenses increased \$283,000 or 5.4%.
+This increase is primarily due to contractual services with Standard Parking, cleaning and maintenance of Willard Garage and reduced inventory of supplies.
+In 2013, operating expenses decreased \$106,000 or 2.0%.
 This decrease is primarily attributed to a decrease in employee wages and benefits and a decrease in maintenance expenses of card readers offset by an increase in utility expenses.
-In 2012, operating expenses decreased \$177,000, or 3.2%.
-This reduction was primarily due to the decrease in professional service fees associated with the operators of the Gateway North Garage.

-Non-operating revenues and expenses: From 2012 to 2013, net non-operating expenses increased \$226,000.
+Non-operating revenues and expenses: From 2013 to 2014, net non-operating expenses decreased \$252,000.
+This is primarily due an increase of investment income on its interest rate swap and a decrease in interest expense.
+From 2012 to 2013, net non-operating expenses increased \$226,000.
 This increase is primarily due to the decrease of investment income offset by a decrease in interest expense.
 In 2012 the interest rate swap increased the investment income.
-From 2011 to 2012, net non-operating expenses decreased \$7,992,000.
-This decrease was primarily due to the reduction of interest expense, due to the defeasance of revenue bonds associated with the Gateway North Garage.